-Update: The Boston Racial Equity Fund has joined efforts with the New Commonwealth Fund to advance racial equity and dismantle systemic racism in Boston and Massachusetts.
-While fundraising for the Fund will be momentarily paused in anticipation of the mayoral transition, all interested parties are encouraged to make a donation to the New Commonwealth Fund.
+The Boston Racial Equity Fund has joined efforts with the New Commonwealth Fund to advance racial equity and dismantle systemic racism in Boston and Massachusetts.
+Fundraising for the Fund will be momentarily paused in anticipation of the mayoral transition.
+All interested parties are encouraged to make a donation to the New Commonwealth Fund.

 About the fund

 The Boston Racial Equity Fund was created in June 2020.
 The Fund's goal is to increase the safety, wellbeing, equity, and prosperity of the Black and Brown community.
 We want to advance racial equity.
 At the same time, we want to dismantle systemic racism in Boston and its enduring effects.
 The Fund will work to coordinate and amplify philanthropic interest.